Ackermann feared suicide would thwart Zurich performance drive

 Its shares have held up well since news of the suicide emerged.

-The stock has slipped just 1.36 percent, broadly in line with the European Insurers index .SXIP.
+The stock has slipped just 1.36 percent, broadly in line with the European Insurers index.

 Still, over the past six months the company’s shares have fallen 10 percent, compared with a near 9-percent increase in the European sector.